YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 .. parsed-literal::
    -F[ILE]

 Specifies that the argument to the SET is a file-specification for a single database file.
-A Journal file's name cannclude characters in Unicode.
+A journal file's name can include characters in Unicode.

 Old journal files stay open for about 10 seconds after a switch to a new journal file.